google/WebFundamentals/src/content/en/updates/2016/12/imagecapture.md

 settings.

 The API enables control over camera features such as zoom, focus mode, contrast, ISO and white balance.
-Best of all, Image Capture enables access to the full camera resolution capabilities.
-Previous techniques for taking photos on the Web have used snapshots from a video stream, which are lower resolution than those available for still images.
+Best of all, Image Capture allows you to access the full resolution capabilities of any available device camera or webcam.
+Previous techniques for taking photos on the Web have used video snapshots, which are lower resolution than that available for still images.

-Image Capture is available in Chrome 56 on desktop and Android as an [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md), or in Chrome Canary on desktop and Android with **Experimental Web Platform** features enabled.
+Image Capture is available in Chrome 56 on Android and desktop as an [Origin Trial](https://github.com/jpchase/OriginTrials/blob/gh-pages/developer-guide.md), or in Chrome Canary on desktop and Android with **Experimental Web Platform** features enabled.